not-byte/blink-app/README.md

 ### Version

-First release 1.0.0-BETA (Still a work in progress)
+First release 1.0.0-BETA

+> [!Caution]
+> Project is still under a development

+If you encounter any bugs or errors, create an issue and head to the [Security section](#security)

 <p id="navigation"></p>